calebmpeterson/META-x/README.md

 - [x] installation instructions
 - [x] Test on macOS
 - [ ] Test on Windows 10
+- [ ] add support for command arguments
 - [ ] publish to NPM